 The stars Delta and Kappa Velorum in Vela and Epsilon and Iota Carinae in Carina form the False Cross, an asterism sometimes mistaken for the brighter but smaller Southern Cross, which is used in navigation to find true south.

 Carina, which represents the keel of the Argo Navis, is home to Canopus, the second brightest star in the sky.
 The white supergiant is one of the six stars in the constellation that shine brighter than magnitude 3.00, along with Miaplacidus (Beta Carinae), Avior (Epsilon Carinae) and Theta Carinae.
-Theta Carinae is the brightest member of the Theta Carinae Cluster (IC 2602), a naked eye open cluster also known as the Southern Pleiades.
+Theta Carinae is the brightest member of the Theta Carinae Cluster (IC 2602), an open cluster visible to the unaided eye also known as the Southern Pleiades.
 With a visual magnitude of 1.9, it is one of brightest open clusters in the sky.
 Several other open clusters in Carina are among the brightest open clusters, including the Wishing Well Cluster (NGC 3532, mag.
 3.0) and the Diamond Cluster (NGC 2516, mag.
 3.8).

 Pyxis, which represents a mariner’s compass, is located next to what used to be Argo Navis and occupies 221 square degrees.
 Notable deep sky objects in the constellation include the planetary nebula NGC 2818, the Pyxis Globular Cluster, the open cluster NGC 2627 and the barred spiral galaxy NGC 2613.